megian/openshift-kube-vip-ansible/README.md

 ## Remarks

-* IPv6: kube-vip does currently not support IPv6, so currently no
+* IPv6: kube-vip does support IPv6, but this playbook hasn't been tested against
 * OpenShift 4/Kubernetes: Not prepared, as the static pod path have been changed from `/etc/origin/node/pods` to the Kubernetes default of `/etc/kubernetes/manifests` and the API port has changed from 8443 to 6443.
 I'm not sure, if Ansible is the right way to configure anyway.